sahilahmedd/yt-info/README.md

 For support, questions, or suggestions:

-- Open an issue on GitHub
+- Open an issue on [GitHub Issues](https://github.com/sahilahmedd/yt-info/issues)
 - Check existing issues for solutions
+- Send feedback or suggest more features via [WhatsApp](https://wa.me/919413966915)

 ## 🎉 Acknowledgments